marcusebrady/marcusebrady.github.io/README.md

 ---
 ## About

 Hello, welcome to my GitHub pages!
 I'm a Masters student at the University of York working within the Evans Group in the Wolfson Atmospheric Chemistry Laboratory (WACL).
-My current research is using various machine
+My current research is using various machine learning techiques (interested in PINNs and domain-knowledge ML) to replace the Fast-JX photolysis calculator within the GEOS-Chem model.
+Read my research and interests section for more information!